lee-joanne/cork-paints/README.md

       - ColorZilla Chrome extension was used to select the purple (#78748F) colour by using this tool on the hero image on the index page to identiy the main colour scheme of the website.

   10. [Tinypng.com](https://tinypng.com/)
-      - Tinypng was used to compress all of my images throughout the website to make the performance speed faster.
+      - Tinypng was used to compress all of my images throughout the website to enhance performance speed.

   11. [Convertio](https://convertio.co/jpeg-webp/)]
       - Convertio was used to convert my jpeg images to webp to help decrease the size of the images.